Select therapeutic use:

 Take with food.
 May be crushed and mixed with water (1–2tsp).
 Repeat dose if vomiting occurs within 1–2hrs of administration; if repeat dose vomited, give alternative treatment. >16yrs: ≥35kg: 4 tabs as a single initial dose, 4 tabs again after 8hrs, then 4 tabs twice daily (AM & PM) for the following two days (total course of 24 tabs).

 Take with food.
 May be crushed and mixed with water (1–2tsp).
-Repeat dose if vomiting occurs within 1–2hrs of administration; if repeat dose vomited, give alternative treatment. <2months & <5kg: not recommended. ≥2months: 5–<15kg: 1 tab as initial dose, 1 tab again after 8hrs, then 1 tab twice daily (AM & PM) for the following two days (total course of 6 tabs).
+Repeat dose if vomiting occurs within 1–2hrs of administration; if repeat dose vomited, give alternative treatment. <2months & <5kg: not established. ≥2months: 5–<15kg: 1 tab as initial dose, 1 tab again after 8hrs, then 1 tab twice daily (AM & PM) for the following two days (total course of 6 tabs).
 15–<25kg: 2 tabs as initial dose, 2 tabs again after 8hrs; then 2 tabs twice daily for the following two days (total course of 12 tabs).
 25–<35kg: 3 tabs as initial dose, 3 tabs again after 8hrs, then 3 tabs twice daily for the following two days (total course of 18 tabs). ≥35kg: give adult dose.

 Concomitant strong CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin, St. John's wort).

-Not for severe or complicated malaria or to prevent malaria.
 Severe hepatic or renal impairment.
 Congenital QT prolongation, history of symptomatic cardiac arrhythmias, with clinically relevant bradycardia or with severe cardiac disease, family history of congenital prolongation of the QT interval or sudden death, disturbances of electrolyte balance (eg, hypokalemia, hypomagnesemia): avoid.
 Recrudescence in those averse to food; monitor; if occurs, treat with different antimalarial.
 Plasmodium vivax infection.
 Pregnancy (Cat.C).
 Nursing mothers.